kevoree/kevoree-book/making_a_component/the_annotation_api.md

 #### Library

-The Library annotation makes it possible for you to organize the components you create into virtual Libraries.
+The Library annotation allows you to organize the components you create into virtual Libraries.
 It has nothing to do with the deployment, the location of the binaries or the behavior of your component.
 It can be whatever you want.
 <span class="warning-bloc"><span class="fa fa-exclamation-triangle fa-lg orange"></span> The Library annotation must always be placed after the type declaration annotation (i.e.: ComponentType, ChannelType, etc.).</span>

->Java
+#####*Java*
 *************

 ``` Java